-And this morning we are going to do a survey of a variety of passages and then end up in 1 Corinthians 12, thinking about the priority of relationships: it's about people.
+At the State of the Church, we will be talking about plans for expanding facilities to meet the growing needs of our church body.
+But even as we talk about some real facility needs, we don't want to forget about the priority of relationships: it's about people.
 Ministry is about people.
-It's easy to think about tasks and roles and responsibilities, but behind all those tasks are relationships and the simple, shepherding care of God's people.
+It's easy to think about facilities, tasks, and roles and responsibilities, but behind all those tasks are relationships - and the simple, shepherding care of God's people.
+[And GBC exists to shepherd God's people.]
+So this morning we are going to do a survey of a variety of passages and then end up in 1 Corinthians 12, thinking about this theme: